Smyja/grab/README.md

 - Chrome Browser and Chrome Driver
 - VPN and the Browser extension for the VPN should be installed in your Chrome browser.
 - Beautiful Soup.
+- Change the driver path to match yours.

 ### Notes
 - Avoid making too many requests.
 There is a limit and a blocker for webscraping implemented by grab.com that's why you need to increase the timeout.